Page TItle

 Why is a circular economy for capital equipment important?

-A circular economy for capital equipment is important because its production uses 7.2 million tons of raw materials every year, including large amounts of high value metal and mineral resources.
-Because of the higher value at stake, the capital equipment sector is leading the way in many aspects of the transition to a circular economy.
-For example, their customers, mostly in a business-to-business setting, are more used to service-based business models which can lead to higher circularity.
-This means capital equipment can offer important lessons to other industries.
+A circular economy for capital equipment is important because its production uses 7.2 billion tons of raw materials annually, including large amounts of high value metal and mineral resources.
+Because of the higher value at stake, the capital equipment sector is leading the way in many aspects of the transition to a circular economy by focusing on maximizing value creation with minimal materials.

 What could circularity for capital equipment look like?